 Yes, foreign language study begins for all students in Kindergarten.
 St. Augustin Catholic School currently offers Spanish one day a week.

-What additional opportunities exist for my child in the areas of art and music at St. Augustin Catholic School?
+What Additional Opportunities Exist for My Child in the Areas of Art and Music at St. Augustin Catholic School?

 What is Mock Trial?

-Girls and boys can get involved with Scouts beginning in Kindergarten (girls) and the first grade (boys).
+Girls and boys can get involved with Scouts beginning in Kindergarten (girls) and the first-grade (boys).
 Troop Leaders are school parent volunteers.

 What is D.A.R.E.?

-Does St. Augustin Catholic School have sports teams?
+Does St. Augustin Catholic School Have Sports Teams?

-Dance admission is $7 per student and a student ID.
-Each dance is chaperoned by the principal, teachers, and parents of that particular school.
+Dance admission is $7.00 per student and a student must have their school ID.
+Each dance is chaperoned by the principal, teachers, and parents of that particular school (Call the school office if you would like to chaperone).
 Soft drinks are available at each dance for a small cost.
-Once a student is admitted to the dance, he/she will not be allowed to leave and return back to the dance.
+Once a student is admitted to the dance, he or she will not be allowed to leave and return back to the dance.
 Please remind your child that “hanging outside” the school during a dance is not allowed.
-Also, have a specific meeting time arranged with your child prior to dropping off your child to ensure less confusion at the conclusion of the dance.
+Also, please have a specific meeting time arranged with your child prior to dropping them off to ensure less confusion at the conclusion of the dance.